 A promise made good

-Because Quo's overview map for Britain and Ireland is only available with the OS coordinates system, you could find OSi and OSNI tiles lying on a white background.
-Adding the OSi's 1:600000 overview map of the island of Ireland to your collection for £4.99 does help to bring together an incomplete tile collection and get around it.
-Also available for £4.99 is a copy of the OSNI gazetteer that allows to search for places on NI like you'd do for mainland Britain with the OS Landranger gazetteer database.
+Because Quo’s overview map for Britain and Ireland is only available with the OS coordinates system, you could find OSi and OSNI tiles lying on a white background.
+Adding the OSi’s 1:600000 overview map of the island of Ireland to your collection for £4.99 does help to bring together an incomplete tile collection and get around it.
+What is also available for £4.99 is a copy of the OSNI gazetteer that allows to search for places on NI, like you’d do for mainland Britain with the OS Landranger gazetteer database.

 All this perusal of Northern Ireland maps sits uneasily with the lack of attention that I have given the province.
 The Mourne Mountains certainly look promising and there are the Glens of Antrim too along with the Sperrin Mountains; lack of choice clearly isn’t a problem then.
 Now, when might there be a visit?